argoproj/argo-rollouts/docs/features/analysis.md

 ```
 ## Referencing Secrets

-Analysis can reference secret objects in arguments.
+AnalysisTemplates and AnalysisRuns can reference secret objects in `spec.args`.
 This allows users to securely pass authentication information to Metric Providers, like login credentials or API tokens.

-The Analysis Run can only reference secrets from the same namespace as it's running in.
-This is only relevant for an Analysis Run, since an AnalysisTemplate does not resolve the secret.
+An AnalysisRun can only reference secrets from the same namespace as it's running in.
+This is only relevant for AnalysisRuns, since AnalysisTemplates do not resolve the secret.

 In the following example, an AnalysisTemplate references an API token and passes it to a Web metric provider.